Home ยป Italian Desserts ยป Crostoli

 To make the Crostoli dough – hand mixing method

 • Make a well in the centre.
-Add the eggs, egg yolk, sugar, butter, brandy, vanilla and salt.
+Add the eggs, egg yolk, sugar, butter, brandy, vanilla extract and salt.

 • Use your fingertips or a fork to gradually blend the wet ingredient slowly gathering in flour until the dough starts to come together.
 Add a little more brandy if needed to form a ball.